TodePond/TodePondDotCom/wikiblogarden/health/conversion-therapy/readme.md

 ## Doctor

-"We think you should stop coming to check" is what they told me when I went back to the doctor one time.
+"We think you should stop coming to check."

+I think I was starting to annoy them by turning up so much.

+"We'll contact you if we hear anything."

 I stopped checking, and I completely gave up.
 It was too much trouble.